Dream Stuff: Jacko's Reach Summary

-Valmay Mitchell, a thirteen-year-old girl, disappeared when she was in seventh grade.
-People immediately thought the worst, as she was deeply drawn to acts of violence.
-She had last been seen going into Jacko's with a boy on a bike, but never publicly identified.
-They found no trace of her, but some of the searchers found things they had lost there and had spent years looking for.
+A local council in Sydney, Australia, plans to develop a vacant area called Jacko's Reach.
+Valmay Mitchell, a thirteen-year-old girl, disappeared when she was in seventh grade — she had last been seen going into Jacko's Reach with a boy on a bike.
+Searchers cannot find her, but instead discover items they'd lost and spent years looking for.
+Valmay is later discovered to be pregnant and living in Sydney.